-As an aside, Deacon’s new book, You CAN Retire Early, has a plethora of valuable information on creating a plush retirement life.
+As an aside, Deacon Hayes’s new book, You CAN Retire Early, has a ton of valuable information on creating a plush retirement life.

-If you’re serious about retiring early or even about simply retiring comfortably this is an informative and inspiring read.
+If you’re earnest about retiring early, or simply retiring comfortably, this is an informative and inspiring read.

 By Age 55

-At this point you should have six times your annual salary saved.
+At this point, you should have six times your annual salary saved.
+The average 401k savings amount should be $324,600.
 Again, catch-up contributions are vital if you’re behind.

-With only ten years until the typical retirement age, you’ll want to make retirement saving a major priority if you don’t have as much saved as you would like to.
+With only ten years until the typical retirement age, you’ll want to make retirement savings a major priority if you don’t have as much saved as you would like to.